um-pdavila/acs_docs/docs/pegasus/env/1-intro.rst

    therefore slower-access.
 Using /nethome while running jobs degrades the performance of the entire system and the CCS account responsible may be suspended.
 -  **Include your projectID in your job submissions.** Access to IDSC Advanced Computing resources is managed on a project basis.
 This allows us to better support interaction between teams (including data sharing) at the University of Miami regardless of group, school, or campus.
-Project-based resource allocation also gives researchers the ability to request resources for short-term work.
 Any University of Miami faculty member or Principal Investigator (PI) can request a new project.
 All members of a project share that project’s resource allocations.
 More on :ref:`Projects here <projects>`.

 :ref:`Connecting to Pegasus <ssh>`: To access the Pegasus supercomputer, open a secure shell (SSH) connection to